git-moss/DrivenByMoss-Documentation/Akai/Akai-APC40-APC40mkII.md

 The 2 rows at the bottom represent a keyboard, which allows you to select the root note of the scale.

-## Preferences dialog
+## Preferences Settings

 You can set several preferences which are stored when you exit the DAW.
 These are global settings and not specific to projects.

+### Session

+* Select clip/scene on launch: If a clip/scene is started from the controller and this setting is off the clip/scene will not be selected.
+Use if you edit another clip and want not to change the focus.
+* Display clips of record enabled tracks in red: if enabled, in the session view for record enabled tracks the empty pads are displayed in red.
+* Action for pressing rec armed empty clip: what should happen if you press an empty clip in the session view?

 ### Play and Sequence

 * Quantize Amount: The amount of quantization to use when Quantize is executed.
 100% alignes all notes fully to the grid.
 * Default note view: The view that should be the default when you select an instrument track for the first time (e.g. Play, Drum, Sequencer, ...).

+### Transport

+* Behaviour on Pause: Sets the action to be executed when playback is stopped with the Play button

+### Drum Sequencer

+* Turn off empty drum pads: Empty drum cells are displayed in orange.
+If enabled the pad LEDs are off.

 ### Workflow

 * Exclude deactivated items: If active, deactivated items like tracks will not be displayed on the controller.
 This cleans up the displayed banks but also prevents the options to activate an deactivated item from the controller.
 * New clip length: The length of a clip created with the New function.

-### Transport

-* Behaviour on Pause: Sets the action to be executed when playback is stopped with the Play button

-### Session

-* Select clip/scene on launch: If a clip/scene is started from the controller and this setting is off the clip/scene will not be selected.
-Use if you edit another clip and want not to change the focus.

 ## Document Settings